 After a long period of relative peace, this presented an exceptional challenge for conventional police training, tactics and organisational capacity, which had been developed largely to deal with set-piece, single site confrontations between police and protestors.

-Following the riots, the Home Secretary, Theresa May, wrote to Her Majesty’s Chief Inspector of Constabulary, stating her desire to ensure “the public order policing response is as effective as it can be.”
+Following the riots, the Home Secretary, Theresa May, wrote to HM Chief Inspector of Constabulary, stating her desire to ensure “the public order policing response is as effective as it can be.”
 She also requested that:

 “you conduct further work to support clearer guidance to forces on the size of deployments, the need for mutual aid, pre-emptive action, public order tactics, the number of officers (including commanders) trained in public order policing and an appropriate arrests policy.”